aidenrobert/truffle/README.md

 # TRUFFLE:
 **T**rained **R**ecognition of **U**nique **F**luorescence- & **F**orm-based **L**abels for **E**nvironmental aerosols.

 Classification algorithm code made for the multiparameter bioaerosol spectrometer (MBS; University of Hertfordshire, UK).
-This code was produced and outlined in Jönsson et al. (*in prep.*).
+This code was produced and outlined in Jönsson et al. (*in review*).
 It is a machine learning-based particle classifier that aims to:

 1. Identify and flag likely non-biological interferent fluorescent particles with a **pollution model.**
 2. Classify fluorescent particles as belonging to a pollution/combustion, pollen, bacteria, or fungal spore class with a **multiclass classifier.**